 Eviction Actions

-CCHA may evict a resident only by bringing a Court action.
+HACC may evict a resident only by bringing a Court action.

 The Constable’s office or another legally authorized department is the only entity authorized to execute an eviction.

-If CCHA files an eviction action against a resident, the resident will be liable for Court costs, including attorney’s fees, unless the resident prevails in the action.
+If HACC files an eviction action against a resident, the resident will be liable for Court costs, including attorney’s fees, unless the resident prevails in the action.

-CCHA is not required to prove that the resident knew or should have known that a family member, household member, guest, or other person under the resident’s control was engaged in the action that violated the lease.
+HACC is not required to prove that the resident knew or should have known that a family member, household member, guest, or other person under the resident’s control was engaged in the action that violated the lease.
 The resident must prove this defense by the preponderance of the evidence.

-In deciding whether or not to evict for criminal activity CCHA may consider all the circumstances of the case, including the seriousness of the offense, the extent of participation by family members and the effect that the eviction would have on family members not involved in the proscribed activity.
+In deciding whether or not to evict for criminal activity HACC may consider all the circumstances of the case, including the seriousness of the offense, the extent of participation by family members and the effect that the eviction would have on family members not involved in the proscribed activity.

-In appropriate cases of criminal activity by a family member other than the head or spouse, CCHA may permit continued occupancy by remaining family members and may impose a condition that the family members who engaged in the proscribed activity will neither reside in nor visit the dwelling unit or the property.
+In appropriate cases of criminal activity by a family member other than the head or spouse, HACC may permit continued occupancy by remaining family members and may impose a condition that the family members who engaged in the proscribed activity will neither reside in nor visit the dwelling unit or the property.

-CCHA may require a resident who has engaged in the illegal use of drugs to present evidence of successful completion of a treatment program as a condition to be allowed to visit and/or reside in the dwelling unit.
+HACC may require a resident who has engaged in the illegal use of drugs to present evidence of successful completion of a treatment program as a condition to be allowed to visit and/or reside in the dwelling unit.

-CCHA may require that the remaining family members live in strict compliance with the lease and that the family be placed on lease probation for an appropriate period of time.
+HACC may require that the remaining family members live in strict compliance with the lease and that the family be placed on lease probation for an appropriate period of time.

 Once an eviction occurs, the Authority shall notify the Post Office that mail should no longer be delivered to the tenant at the dwelling unit.

-When a member of a tenant family commits domestic violence against another member of the tenant family the CCHA may bifurcate the lease and evict only the person committing the violence, permitting the remainder of the family to stay in the unit in accordance with the Violence Against Women Act.
+When a member of a tenant family commits domestic violence against another member of the tenant family the HACC may bifurcate the lease and evict only the person committing the violence, permitting the remainder of the family to stay in the unit in accordance with the Violence Against Women Act.

 Record keeping Requirements

-A written record of every termination and/or eviction shall be maintained by CCHA, and shall contain the following information:
+A written record of every termination and/or eviction shall be maintained by HACC, and shall contain the following information:

 Name of resident, resident’s race and ethnicity, number and identification of apartment occupied.